-We deal with a large supplier base and developing strong relationships with the suppliers will provide us with continuous success.
+We deal with a large supplier base and developing strong relationships with the suppliers will provide us with continuing success.
 The suppliers include building maintenance material providers, contractors and suppliers for soft and hard services as well as downstream services such as waste management and professional support services.
 We engage with our contractors on site regularly, with an emphasis on health and safety issues.

 We adopt a risk-based approach to ensure that our supply chain is sustainable and resilient.
-Supply chain risk assessments are regularly carried out to ensure that any risks related to business interruption are mitigated as such risks have become elevated during the COVID-19 pandemic.
+Supply chain risk assessments are regularly carried out to ensure that risks related to business interruption are mitigated.

-Customer Health and Safety
+Customer Health and Safety Disclosures 416-1, 416-2